keithalewis/math/um1.md

-Note delta hedging drops out naturally from the Unified Model, however it does not require Ito's formula, much less a proof involving partial differential equations and changing to a measure that is immediately discarded.
+Note delta hedging drops out naturally from the Unified Model, however it does not require Ito's formula, much less a proof involving partial differential equations and changing a measure that is immediately discarded.
 One simply writes down a martingale and deflator then uses equation (2) to value, hedge, and manage the risk of realistic trading strategies.